zepab/home-assistant-matter-hub/README.md

 - `platform` - the integration you want to include or exclude
 - `label` - the slug of a label you want to include or exclude

-The `value` property is a string containg the corresponding value.
+The `value` property is a string containing the corresponding value.
 You can add multiple include or exclude rules which are then combined.
 All entities which match one of the include-rules will be included, but all entities which match one of the exclude rules will be excluded.

+> [!WARNING]
+> When performing changes on entities, like adding or removing a label, you need to restart the matter-hub application
+> for the changes to take effect.

 ```json
 {